Beyond Clay Sink Traps: How to Prevent Clogs & Draining Issues in Your Pottery Studio

 Keeping a close eye on things is one of the best ways to prevent clay clogged drains and other issues.
 Help youngsters clean their tools (to avoid accidental spills and messes) and be on the lookout for leaks and any sign that your sink might not be draining properly.
 Don’t wait!
 Catching plumbing issues before they get worse may save you time and money.
 (Since The CINK doesn’t connect to your plumbing system, you don’t have to worry about plumbing-related issues, though it never hurts to keep an eye on beginners or students who are using it for the first time.)

 No matter what type of space you’re working in, proper cleaning is essential.
 Cleaning your pottery wheel and ceramic tools quickly after use will help prevent the clay from hardening down and keep the tools for rusting or corroding, thus extending the life of the tool.

 Beyond just your tools and other supplies, keeping your overall workspace clean is also important.
 Working with ceramics is naturally dirty and produces a lot of dust and debris.
-Regularly cleaning will help reduce tripping hazards, prevent long-term health issues (such as silicosis), and overall make the area a more pleasant place to be creative!
+Regularly cleaning will help reduce tripping hazards, prevent long-term health issues (such as silicosis) and make the area a more pleasant place to be creative!
 Overall, having a cleaning checklist is a great way to make sure that everything is clean and ready to go next time before you officially finish up for the day.

-Whether you are just starting to make pottery at home, or you're a professional who has been at it for ages, we're here to help make your space better!
-Got more questions about THE CINK, preventing clay clogged pipes, or other ceramic-related topics?
+Whether you are just starting to make pottery at home or you're a professional who has been at it for ages, we're here to help make your space better!
+Got more questions about The CINK, preventing clay clogged pipes or other ceramic-related topics?
 We’d love to hear from you!
 Just leave a comment below or contact us!